RobotEdh/RobotMicroControl/README.md

  Other lib
 ----------
- + CMPS03: this is the Compass I have used before CMPS12
+ + CMPS03: this is the Compass.
+Not used because I prefer CMPS12.
- + TEMT6000: this is the Ambient Light sensor I have used before BH1720
+ + TEMT6000: this is the Ambient Light sensor.
+Not used because I prefer BH1720.
- + TMP102: this is the Temperature sensor I have used before DHT22
+ + TMP102: this is the Temperature sensor.
+Not used because I prefer DHT22.
- + LIS3MDL: this is a lib to study a three-axis magnetic sensor.
-Not used for the time being.
+ + LIS3MDL: this is a lib to study a three-axis magnetic sensor but it didn't worked as exepected.
- + MPU6050: this is a lib to study the MPU-6050 sensor.
-Not used for the time being.
+ + MPU6050: this is a lib to study the MPU-6050 sensor Not used because I prefer CMPS12.
  + Micro: this is a lib to manage an electret Micro but it didn't worked as exepected.
  + Sound: this is a lib to manage a Sound Detector but it didn't worked as exepected.
- + Drone, RC, MotorESC, MPU6050: my next project !!!